-Roasting at high heat is one of the best ways to cook cauliflower.
-Dry heat caramelizes the vegetable's juices, and none of its flavor is lost to cooking water.
+Roasting is one of the best ways to cook cauliflower.
+Dry heat caramelizes the vegetable's juices, and you lose none of its flavor to the cooking water.

 Although roasted cauliflower is delicious tossed with just olive oil, salt and pepper, here an aromatic combination of subcontinent spices creates an extra-special side dish (or even an unexpectedly addicting finger-food snack).

 Once you try it, (if you're like us) you'll be making this recipe again and again.
 Experiment with your own seasoning variations and enjoy!

 |1 large||head cauliflower (about 3 pounds, cored and cut into uniform-sized florets)|